Weak Fraisse categories: The Banach-Mazur game

 Indeed, suppose $\vec a$ is the result of a play in which Odd has been using strategy $\Sigma$.
 Then $\vec a \rest J_k$ is a sequence resulting from another play in which Odd was using strategy $\Sigma_k$.
 Thus $\lim \vec a = \lim(\vec a \rest J_k) \in \Wu_k$.
 Hence $\lim \vec a \in \bigcap_\ntr \Wu_n$. \end{pf}

-We now turn to the case where $\Wu$ is the isomorphism class of a single object.
-As the reader may guess, generic objects play a significant role here.
+We now switch to the case where $\Wu$ is the isomorphism class of a single object.
+As the reader may guess, weakly injective objects play a significant role here.
 In the next result we do not assume (L0)--(L2).

 \begin{tw} Let $\fK \subs \fL$ and assume that $\vec u$ is a weak \fra\ sequence in $\fK$ with $U = \lim \vec u$ in $\fL$.
 Then Odd has a winning strategy in $\BMG{\fK}{U}$. \end{tw}

 \begin{pf} We may assume that the sequence $\vec u$ is normalized.
 Odd's strategy is as follows.
 Suppose $a_0 \in \ob{\fK}$ is Eve's first move.
 Using (G1), Odd finds $k \in \nat$ together with a $\fK$-arrow $\map{f_0}{a_0}{u_{k}}$.
 His response is $a_0^1 := u_{k}^{k+1} \cmp f_0$.
 In particular, $a_1 = u_{k+1}$.